 Tropical Cyclone Yasi Storm Tide

-Tropical cyclone Yasi was one of the most powerful cyclones to have affected Queensland since records began.
+Tropical cyclone (TC) Yasi was one of the most powerful cyclones to have affected Queensland since records began.
 Previous cyclones of a comparable measured intensity include cyclone Mahina in Princess Charlotte Bay in 1899, and two cyclones in 1918 at Mackay (January) and Innisfail (March).

 As TC Yasi approached the Queensland coast on the morning of 3 February 2011, a team of Queensland Government engineers and scientists were providing around the clock advice to the State Disaster Coordination Centre on potential storm surge levels and the locations most likely to be affected.